skoppe/spasm/README.md

 - run `dub run spasm:bootstrap-webpack` to generate the webpack/dev-server boilerplate
 - start writing!

-Add any css/js you need to the index.template.html, or you can use any of the myriad features of webpack to include what you need.
+Add any extra css/js you need to the `index.template.html`, or you can use any of the myriad features of webpack to include what you need.

 # How to compile your application

 run `dub build --compiler=ldc2 --build=release` to compile your application, then run `npx webpack` to generate the `index.html`.

-You can also `npm run start` to start a webpack development server that serves your application on localhost:3000
+You can also `npm run start` to start a webpack development server that serves your application on localhost:3000 (it builds anytime the `app.js` or `index.template.html` changes).

 * Note: I could not get it to build on my aged mac (el capitan).
 Instead I use docker to run ldc in ubuntu.